exmelendez/tech_connect-js/units/unit_4/exercises/1/README.md

 ### Solution/Features

-- Use of ES6 Function declaration
+- Use of _const_ variables with capitalized naming
+- Created helper functions for creating option nodes that append to select elements
+- Use of self invoking functions that use an array and for loops to generate select HTML elements
-- use of _querySelector_
+- Use of _querySelector_ to choose, find and use the select HTML tags
-- use of _innerHTML_ to input new _p_ elements
+- Creation of success and failure methods that output an error or success message based on proper inputs
+- Use of functions and conditionals (if/else/switch) to verify blank inputs and that levels match proper section numbers
-- use of click _eventListerner_
+- Use of event listener with button

 ## View Instructions